AutomationSolutionz/automationsolutionz.github.io/docs/data-collector.md

    1}{pattern 2}...` can be specified without any spaces (see example at the end).
 3. Items in the pattern are comma-separated.
-4. `_all_` as described in the next paragraphs, signals to Zeuz Node to loop through all the values in the list/dictionary.
+4. `_all_` as described in the next paragraphs, signals to ZeuZ Node to loop through all the values in the list/dictionary.

 What's `_all_`?
 By putting the `_all_` property you're essentially